wersplat/proamrank-astro/proam-rankings/IMPLEMENTATION_SUMMARY.md

 **Changes:**
 - Added new "Brackets" tab (ID: 5, before Information which moved to 6)
-- Added three-way tournament type selector (Season Playoffs, Open, Playoff)
+- Added tournament type selector (Open Tournament vs Playoff Tournament)
 - Added state management for selected tournament type
 - Integrated BracketDisplay component
 - Added new TypeScript types:
   - `BracketMatch`: Match data with stage/series info
   - `TournamentData`: Complete tournament information
-- Added props: `openTournament`, `playoffTournament`, and `seasonPlayoffs`
+- Added props: `openTournament` and `playoffTournament`

 **UI Behavior:**
-- Shows up to 3 toggle buttons depending on which brackets exist
+- Shows toggle buttons for Open and Playoff tournaments
+- Only shows buttons for tournaments that have data
-- Defaults to Season Playoffs if available, then Open, then Playoff
+- Defaults to Open Tournament if available, otherwise Playoff
-- Season Playoffs show any season matches with stage != "Regular Season"
+- Each league season has exactly two possible tournaments
 - Shows helpful empty state messages when no brackets exist
 - Seamless integration with existing tab system
 - Information tab moved from position 5 to 6